ashikkhulal/everything-devops-how-to/jboss_wildfly/wildfly(v16.0.0)_setup_ubuntu.md

 12. Now go to your local brower and enter your vm's public ip followed by colon and 8080 port to validate. (make sure you enable 8080 in NSG)

-13. Managing the Administrative console remotely:
+**Managing the Administrative console remotely:**

+1. Edit the following config file:

         $ sudo vim /etc/wildfly/wildfly.conf